ManuelStapper/RobustMFit.jl/README.md

 ## Bias Correction

 Estimation is only unbiased in general if the underlying distribution is symmetric.
 A potential bias must also be taken into account for symmetric distributions with multiple parameters.
-Esimating for example the mean of a Normal distribution with symmetric ($\rho$, $\psi$ or $w$)-function is unproblematic, but estimating the variance parameter is not, since the distribution of $X^2$ is asymmetric.
+Esimating for example the mean of a Normal distribution with symmetric (ρ, ψ or w)-function is unproblematic, but estimating the variance parameter is not, since the distribution of $X^2$ is asymmetric.

-The bias can be tackled by a correction term in the $\psi$ estimation or by using asymmetric ($\rho$, $\psi$ or $w$)-functions.
+The bias can be tackled by a correction term in the $\psi$ estimation or by using asymmetric (ρ, ψ or w)-functions.
 For asymmetric functions, different tuning constants are selected for positive and negative input.
 One of those is kept constant while the other is chosen such that the estimator is consistent.

 # Examples